 One year after opening Sexy Pizza, Kayvan co-founded and became Operations Manager at Denver Relief, which is now the longest continually operating dispensary in Denver and the second oldest in Colorado.
 Denver Relief takes to the industry a unique approach that encourages a change in the perception of cannabis in an effort to help normalize the industry and integrate seamlessly into our communities.
 Denver Relief has remained vocal and has received as much media attention as any dispensary in the U.S., solely to drive that message.

 This mindset is what led to the development of the GREEN TEAM in 2009, a community outreach program that coordinates urban gardening efforts, free bicycle and wheelchair repair clinics, food, coat, clothing and hygiene product collection drives, trash pickup at events and more.
 The GREEN TEAM is also currently raising money to pay for an underprivileged student to attend college and is in the process of being converted into a 501(c)(3) to expand this network nationwide.
-The GREEN TEAM was recognized in 2015 by the Denver Post Cannabist for Community Involvement.
+The GREEN TEAM was recognized in 2015 by the Denver Post Cannabist for Community Involvement, has more than 1,000 active volunteers and works with more than 40 supporting businesses.

 Kayvan is a founding board member of the Medical Marijuana Assistance Program of America and currently serves in the same role for the Colorado Youth Symphony Orchestra.
 He has also been a “big brother” mentor for Denver Kids Inc. since 2007, and has been guiding his three current kids since 2009.
 Kayvan has also been appointed guardian of these children upon the passing of their adoptive mother who is currently in her 80’s.